 If you look at the laws that are emerging around data, it enables you to use the data for the express purpose that the consumer thinks you are going to use it for.
 If it is being used for other purposes, the consumer has a right to stop that.
 Consumers have certain rights that are beginning to emerge.

-The primary way of approaching he problem is looking it at it as the consumer’s data.
+The primary way of approaching the problem is looking at it as the consumer’s data.
 If you do things with that data, he’ll allow it if he has an interest.
 That’s one of the reasons we like the safety use case, because consumers would be quite delighted to have their driving data be used for safety purposes.

 Where are some other emerging opportunities for the use of telematics?

 I think we are still in the early stages, and that’s the fun part.
-There’s a lot of data there, and you’ve got a more advanced networking infrastructure that in its infancy that is still coming to fruition.
+There’s a lot of data there, and you’ve got a more advanced networking infrastructure in its infancy that is still coming to fruition.

 What if the OEM or the repair shop had all of that data as soon as the car was in an accident?
 That would potentially speed things up.

 As far as our relationship with Volvo, they were the first to sign on to this ecosystem, and they are as a brand very fanatically interested in safety.
-They have said publicly that there will be a point where no on will ever die in a Volvo again, and they are quite serious about it.
+They have said publicly that there will be a point where no one will ever die in a Volvo again, and they are quite serious about it.